erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

               >NC_035789.1 Crassostrea virginica isolate RU13XGHG1-28 chromosome 10, C_virginica-3.0, whole genome shotgun sequence
               >NC_007175.2 Crassostrea virginica mitochondrion, complete genome`
             - Checking C_gigas genome file.
 Only on the cluster was `Crassostrea_gigas.gff`.
 A newer version of C_gigas genome is avaiable on NCBI now.
 Downloading that version and will use it to create HISAT2 index for C_gigas sequences.
                 - The C. gigas genome file contains all the genomic scaffolds (it has never been assembled to chromosome level like oysters) and the mitochondrial genome.

-            - Creating new indexes using code in `02_Build_Hisat_Indexes.sh`
+            - Creating new indexes using code in `02_Build_Hisat_Indexes.sh`.
+Indices created!
+  2. Creating script to perform HISAT 2 alignment and SAMtools sorting on files for each experiment.